Yarrow Mamout: Early life

-Yarrow was born in Guinea, West Africa circa 1736.
+Yarrow was born in Guinea, West Africa, circa 1736.
 His birth name was probably Mamadou Yarrow (the name Yarrow Mamout was popularized through the diary of his portraitist, Charles Willson Peale).
 During the Atlantic slave trade, he was captured and enslaved, and taken to Annapolis, Maryland, from Guinea in 1752 on the slave ship Elijah.
 A member of the Fulani people, he spoke the Fula language and could read and write Arabic and rudimentary English.
 Historians believe that he came from a wealthy and educated Muslim family.

 Slavery

 Upon his arrival in Maryland, Yarrow was sold to Samuel Beall, who owned a plantation in Takoma Park.
 He became Beall's house slave and later served his son, Brooke.
 By 1790, Yarrow had moved with Beall to Georgetown and begun hiring himself out for wages.
 According to contemporary sources, Beall required him to turn over wages he earned during the day but allowed him to keep wages he received for nocturnal work.
 He became a jack of all trades, working as a brickmaker, charcoal burner, basket weaver, cart driver, and stevedore, working long hours to earn enough money to buy his freedom.

-After 44 years in slavery, Yarrow was freed at the age of 60 when Brooke Beall died in 1796, manumitted by his enslavers who believed he was too old to work anymore.
+After 44 years in slavery, Yarrow was freed at the age of 60 when Brooke Beall died in 1796, manumitted by his owners who believed he was too old to work anymore.
 He immediately spent £20 to buy and free his seven-year-old son, Aquilla, who had been born into slavery on a neighboring farm.
 Little is known of the boy's mother.